McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentProcedure.md

 ## Workflow overview

-{: .highlight}
-> Please use the slides 14 to 16 of this doc to add subsections here. [link](https://mcmasteru365.sharepoint.com/:p:/r/sites/labtest/Shared%20Documents/Training/Training%20Resources/Recruitment/Participant%20Recruitment%20Training_XZ.pptx?d=w21caa09edaab4a51a77a57237c092ebb&csf=1&web=1&e=paQpWC)

 ### Calling a Family

 There are several possible outcomes when calling a family.
+Follow the path for each option to see the workflow of recruitment based on the parent's answer.

 #### **Family agrees, appointment time decided**
 - Confirm the childs name, date of birth, and age.